jojomickymack/alien-cutscene/README.md

 # Note

-This example is supposed to show how to create a little example in a simple way, and I am not cleaning up after myself like I should (in libgdx, you should dispose of all of the sounds, pictures, and other assets).
+This example is supposed to show how to create a little example in a simple way, and a smarter way to handle all of the sounds and images would be to use AssetManager.

 I created a separate branch in this project called ['asset_management'](https://github.com/jojomickymack/alien-cutscene/tree/asset_management) where I use [AssetManager](https://github.com/libgdx/libgdx/wiki/Managing-your-assets) to load everything in an organized way and dispose of it when the game ends.
 I use some techniques from [libktx's 'asset' extensions](https://github.com/libktx/ktx/tree/master/assets), and I also do away with the AppObj, which has static resources (convenient way to access things globally, but Android Studio will underline it).

-You'll probably prefer the version without asset management if you're just getting started with libgdx/ktx - but when you're getting ready to publish your game you'll want to make sure your assets are getting disposed properly and you're not leaking memory.
+For a small game this is fine, but with more assets you would want to follow what I did in the other branch.